GameDevTecnico/cubos/engine/samples/scene/page.md

 This effectively instantiates the entities of the previous scene twice in this new scene, each with their names prefixed with either `sub1.` or `sub2.`

 Also take a look at the `DistanceTo` relation: it is a symmetric relation, so it doesn't make a different whether wwe put it in `sub.root` or `sub2.root`.
-Since `DistanceTo` is a relation which holds data, instead of only specifying the target, as we do with `OwnedBy`, we write a JSON object with two keys, `"entity"` and `"value"`.
+Since `DistanceTo` is a relation which holds data, instead of only specifying the target, as we do with `OwnedBy`, we write a JSON object with a key, `"value"`.

 Under `entities`, we can override the entities in the sub-scenes to edit components or add new ones.
 For example, by referencing `sub1.root` we are making local changes to the `root` entity of that instance of the subscene.